Getting Started Guide

 Conversations

 FairLedger keeps all communication in context.
-Messages are tied directly to the expense, event, or swap they relate to.
+Messages are tied directly to the expense, support transaction, event, or swap they relate to.

-Conversations hub showing Main thread and expense threads
+Conversations hub showing General thread and transaction threads

 A shared general-purpose conversation between both parents for logistics and quick notes.